 9. Wear silk scarves, a trench coat & a quilted jacket

 During the transitional period from summer to fall and sometimes even winter, a trench coat will be one your most valuable companions.
-Not only does it give you a pleasing silhouette, it also protects you from the rain and works with almost any other garment.
-While wool or cashmere scarves are the standard during the winter, either double sided silk and wool scarves or just printed silk scarves are a perfect accessories for your trench or sports coat.
+Not only does it give you a pleasing silhouette, but it also protects you from the rain and works with almost any other garment.
+While wool or cashmere scarves are the standards during the winter, either double sided silk and wool scarves or just printed silk scarves are a perfect accessories for your trench or sports coat.
 For more casual outfits, a quilted jacket is great for travel because it’s lightweight yet warm when you need it to be.